DoNOF/DoNOF-Documentation/docs/NOF-MP2.rst

 methods for small systems, where electron correlation effects are almost entirely intrapair.
 When the number of pairs increases, NOF values deteriorate especially in those regions where dynamic correlation prevails.
-It is therefore mandatory to add the inter-space dynamic electron correlation to improve calculations.
+It is therefore mandatory to add the inter-pair dynamic electron correlation to improve calculations.

 The second-order Møller--Plesset (MP2) perturbation theory is the